Trump's cabinet: The people around the president

 - From the section US & Canada

-As US President-elect Donald Trump makes his transition to the White House, we look at the family members and associates who are part of the team and could have key roles in decision-making during his presidency.
+As US President Donald Trump settles in to the White House, we look at the family members and associates who are part of the team and have key roles in decision-making during his presidency.

-The Indiana governor, 57, is charged with leading the team deciding the key appointments in the new administration.
+The former Indiana governor is charged with leading the team deciding the key appointments in the new administration.

 He is a favourite among social conservatives who boasts considerable experience in Washington.

 Mr Pence was raised Roman Catholic along with his five siblings in Columbus, Indiana, and says he was inspired by liberal icons John F Kennedy and Martin Luther King Jr.